 Essential to this initiative are our new and future partners, international and local organizations who share our vision and can provide on-the-ground support by offering a physical space for learning, reliable Internet access, and local course facilitators.
-We welcome the U.S. Department of State as a major Learning Hubs partner, as well as Bluebells School International and Lady Shri Ram College for Women, Digital October, Overcoming Faith Academy Kenya (in collaboration with PiCreate and Tucklets.org), Learning Links Foundation, TAPtheTECH, and LEARN.
+We welcome the U.S. Department of State as a major Learning Hubs partner, as well as Bluebells School International and Lady Shri Ram College for Women, Overcoming Faith Academy Kenya (in collaboration with PiCreate and Tucklets.org), Learning Links Foundation, TAPtheTECH, and LEARN.
 TT and the University of Trinidad and Tobago (UTT).
 Together, these partners will bring Learning Hubs to initially more than 30 Embassies, American Spaces, campuses, and other physical locations worldwide:

 [Locations include: Baghdad, Buenos Aires, Cairo, Chennai, Hanoi, Helsinki, Juba, Kyiv, La Paz, Lima, Manila, Mountain View, Phnom Penh, Port au Prince, Port Louis, Prague, Santiago, Seoul, Shanghai, Tbilisi, Kakamega, Moscow, Mumbai, and Port of Spain]

 Coursera’s Learning Hubs initiative aims to extend opportunities for students to connect to a great education.
 Together with leading organizations, we hope to empower local communities worldwide with technology access, content facilitators, and a peer group of learners based on existing infrastructure.
 Learning Hubs will provide the benefits of in-person social learning with online content from over 100 Coursera partners in a blended learning experience.
 We believe this is an important step in reducing geographic and connectivity barriers.